Category: Physical activity - adults

 A potential way to promote physical activity in community-dwelling older adults with disabilities is through web-based (or digital) interventions.

-Dose-response associations of physical activity with weight management: a multilevel-network meta-regression analysis of aggregate data
+Dose-response associations of physical activity with weight management

 The main purpose of this research question is to investigate the optimal dose (METs/week) to manage weight effectively.

-Using a breast cancer diagnosis as a teachable moment for mothers and their daughters for primary and secondary prevention
+Breast cancer diagnosis as a teachable moment for mothers and daughters for primary and secondary prevention

 Exploring how to engage with breast cancer patients and their daughters and granddaughters to encourage physical activity.